wp-plugins/tweet-import/readme.txt

 2. Activate the plugin from the Plugins admin menu in WordPress

 = Usage =
-1. Activating this plugin will add a new admin menu section called skinju.
-Tweet Import settings can be accessed directly through this You will find 'Contact' menu in your WordPress admin panel.
+1. Activating this plugin will add a new admin menu section called skinju with a link to Tweet Import configuration page in it
-2. Go to skinju -> Tweet Import and add/edit feeds and set their options.
+2. Go to skinju -> Tweet Import and add/edit feeds and set their options

 == Like this plugin? ==

 = Keep up to date =
 If you like this work, you can keep up to date with the latest news and releases of skinju packages and plugins.
 You can:

 * Follow [skinju on Twitter](http://twitter.com/skinju "http://twitter.com/skinju") to keep up to date on bug fixes and releases

 = Let Others Know =